 ** In this example the team roster for Team Blue has exceeded 7 members.
 However, the races that would give the highest total World Ranking Points would include the Africa, UK and Ecuador races and members Z, T, U, V, S. Therefore, the points from the Australia race would not be included.

 A. No, each race organisation that teams can earn points from, forwards their official results to the ARWS who then compile the rankings.
 It is the responsibility of teams to ensure they provide accurate information to the races they are competing in prior to the start of that race.

-A. Yes, if your team wants to change it’s name (or update sponsor titles), and your roster of members continues to meet the team roster rules, then name changes are permitted.
+A. Yes, if your team wants to change it’s name (or update sponsor titles), then name changes are permitted.
 Your team name as reflected in the AR World Rankings is drawn from the official race results which are submitted to the ARWS.
-To change your team name, you must earn Qualifier Points at an eligible ARWS race using your new team name.
+To change your team name, you must earn Race Points at an eligible ARWS race using your new team name.
 The official results submitted to the ARWS with your new team name will trigger the update of your name in the AR World Rankings.
 Your team name will not be changed on the AR World Rankings at any other time, or by any other process.

 A. Rankings are NOT updated after every individual race, only at the beginning of a new Ranking Cycle.
 The official AR World Rankings are the only source of ranking and these are only updated at the beginning of each Ranking Cycle.
 No alternate calculations are permitted after individual races and team are not permitted to advertise any ranking that is not the official AR World Rankings.

 A. Any errors or omissions must be submitted via email to firstname.lastname@example.org within 7 days of the release of the AR World Rankings to be updated for the current cycle.
 Any errors of omissions received after 7 days will be updated on the next ranking cycle release.